DavidVujic/poetry-multiproject-plugin/README.md

 ```

 The project specific code is referenced with a path starting from the workspace root.
 The external includes can now be
-referenced as if the project specific TOML were located at the root.
+referenced as if the project specific `pyproject.toml` were located at the root.

 ``` shell